-It can be easy to become siloed as a follower of Christ.
+It can be easy to become provincial as a follower of Christ.

-But our Catholic faith teaches that all of humanity is united by the bonds of love and that our brothers and sisters around the world are all part of the community of the global Church.
+But our Catholic faith teaches that all of humanity is united in the Body of Christ and that our brothers and sisters around the world are all part of the community of the global Church.

 The Catholic Church is one of the largest religious faith traditions in the world.
 Over 1.28 billion people around the world identify as Catholics, and Catholics make up around 17% of the world’s population.
 Catholic communities can be found in every corner of the globe.

 Since the days of Christ, the power of the Gospel has swept into and transformed people and communities.
 Even today, men and women of faith are performing miraculous works of love and service in Jesus’ name.

 When we stop to think about the huge community of believers around the world who are doing their part to be the face and hands of Christ, it helps strengthen our faith in the Word and encourages us in our own lives as Catholics and Christians.

 2. Caring for the Global Church Increases Your Awareness of Other Lands and Cultures

 Do you ever stop to think about the ways the Catholic faith is lived in cultures that different from your own?
 Catholic communities around the world have unique languages, songs of worship and liturgies for the celebration of the sacraments, but all are united in a common faith.
 Taking the time to learn about the ways faith is lived in distant cultures helps you grow in appreciation and empathy with others.